shawnmckinney/py-fortress/README-CLI-AUTH.md

 ### Tips
    * The description of the commands, i.e. required and optional arguments, can be inferred via the api doc inline to the access_mgr module.
-   * The session is 'pickled' (serialized) and stored on the file system in executable folder.
+   * The session is 'pickled' (serialized) and stored on the file system in executable folder as a convenience for testing this CLI.
    * Call the auth operation first, subsequent ops will use and refresh the session.
    * Constraints on user and roles are enforced.
 For example, if user has timeout constraint of 30 (minutes), and the delay between ops for existing session exceeds, it will be deactivated.
 ___________________________________________________________________________________